rebelpl/bc-api2-client/README.md

 ```

 # Known Limitations
+The client currently does not support complex primary keys (TBD).

-Currently read-only properties on otherwise editable entities (like customerName on salesOrder)
+Read-only properties on otherwise editable entities (like customerName on salesOrder)
-are not hinted as read-only in metadata, so the Generator still generates a property setter hook,
+are not hinted as read-only in metadata, so the Generator still generates a property
-even if it's useless.
+setter hook, even if it's useless.